Diocese of Pistoia

-The Italian Catholic Diocese of Pistoia (Dioecesis Pistoriensis) is located in the Province of Florence.
+The Diocese of Pistoia (Dioecesis Pistoriensis) is a Latin diocese of the Catholic Church located in the Province of Florence.
 It has existed since the third century.
 From 1653 to 1954, the historic diocese was the diocese of Pistoia and Prato.
 The Diocese of Prato has been separate from 1954.
 The diocese is a suffragan of the archdiocese of Florence.

 History

 The name of Pistoia appears for the first time in history in connection with the conspiracy of Catiline (62 BC), but it was only after the sixth century that it became important; it was governed, first, by its bishops, later by stewards of the Marquis of Tuscany.
 It was the first to establish its independence, after the death of Countess Matilda, and its municipal statutes were the most ancient of their kind in Italy.

 Pistoia claims to have received the Gospel from Romulus of Fiesole, the first Bishop of Fiesole.
 There is no proof of this claim.
 Neither is there evidence of a 3rd century foundation of the diocese.
 The first documentary evidence of a Bishop of Pistoia, however, is c.492, though the name of this prelate is unknown.

 In 998, the cathedral of Pistoia was dedicated in honor of Ss.
 Zeno, Rufinus and Felix, none of whom was a bishop of Pistoia.

 As early as 1409, Florence had asked for the creation of a diocese at Prato, on account of the dissensions of the collegiate church of Prato with the Bishops of Pistoia; and in 1460, it had been made a prelatura nullius, and often given to some cardinal, in commendam.

 On 22 September 1653, Prato was made a diocese by Pope Innocent X through the bull Redemptoris Nostri, and united aeque principaliter, with Pistoia.

 In the first half of the 20th century, both the populations and the commercial activities of Pistoia and of Prato had greatly increased.
 Explicitly recognizing these facts, on 25 January 1954, by virtue of the bull Clerus Populusque, Pope Pius XII separated the diocese of Prato from the diocese of Pistoia, which had up to then been united through having one and the same bishop, though maintaining separate diocesan structures.
 Prato was to have its own bishop, and any adjustments which had to be made between the two dioceses were to be adjudicated by the Metropolitan, the Archbishop of Florence.

+On 14 October 2023, with the appointment of Fausto Tardelli as bishop of Pescia, the Diocese of Pescia was united with the Diocese of Pistoia in the person of a single bishop.